Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Experiments

 \section{Experiments}

-We perform empirical studies to compare homeostatic regulation of learning rate (LR) against two control conditions: a randomly regulated “wandering” learning rate, and a more conventional, constant learning rate.
-We characterize the conditions under which homeostatic regulation either imposes an overhead cost and a performance penalty, or else allows a learner to smoothly adapt to changing conditions.
+We compare homeostatic regulation of LR against two control conditions: a randomly regulated “wandering” learning rate, and a more conventional, constant learning rate.
+We characterize the conditions under which homeostatic regulation either imposes a performance penalty, or else allows a learner to smoothly adapt to changing conditions.
 All classification studies are performed with a multilayer perceptron with two hidden layers containing 80 and 60 units respectively, using the ELU activation function (Clevert et al 2015) and He initialization (He et al 2015).
+Minimum LR was clipped at \SI{1e-8}{}.
 We evaluate our method on two datasets, MNIST (Lecun et al 2010) and Fashion-MNIST (Xiao et al 2017).
-All experiments were performed in MATLAB and the source code is provided in the Appendix.
+All experiments were originally performed in MATLAB.
+The source code has been ported to Python and is available on \href{https://github.com/kingsonman/homeostatic-neural-networks}{Github}.